tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 So what's a set of predefined steps the government might take to preserve the environment?
-An Al-Gore-ithm. 🤖
+⚡ AI Joke of the Day: 🤖 How do you tell HTML from HTML5?
+- Try it out in Internet Explorer
+- Did it work?
+- No?
+- It's HTML5. 🤖

 ---